 Much of the advertising we’re served is already AI optimized – Ads for items we’ve already purchased are replaced with ads for items that compliment & augment them.

 We’re presented with ads for vacation dates we’ve entered on Agoda or Booking.com, but once those dates have passed, we’re no longer exposed to those ads.

-The 2.0 evolution of the web was primarily a democratization of the platform.
-What we’re experiencing now is quite the opposite – The biggest fish in the pond are leveraging big data and computing power to create technologies that give them an ever bigger advantage over their competition.
-It’s a virtuous cycle that keeps them ahead of an ever widening gap from the competition, to the point that competition becomes impossible.
+The 2.0 evolution of the web was primarily democratization of the platform.
+What we’re experiencing now is quite the opposite – The biggest fish in the pond are leveraging big data and computing power to create technologies that give them an even bigger advantage over their competition.
+It’s a virtuous cycle that keeps them ahead of an ever-widening gap from the competition, to the point that competition becomes impossible.
 We cannot have another Google or another Amazon – it’s simply impossible to do.

 The survival of smaller businesses in this new environment requires entirely new thinking – What that looks like is hard to tell, but necessity is always the mother of invention – I for one take hope from that.